vwilson05/real-estate-management/docs/decisions.md

 - **Implementation**: Created /api/properties route with GET and POST handlers.
 - **Rationale**: Leverages Next.js built-in API routes for a unified development experience.

-### Decision: Implement In-Memory Storage for MVP
+### Decision: Use SQLite with Prisma for Data Storage
-- **Context**: Need a simple storage solution for the MVP.
+- **Context**: Need a simple, file-based database for development and production.
-- **Decision**: Use in-memory array for property storage.
+- **Decision**: Use SQLite with Prisma ORM for data storage.
-- **Implementation**: Created an array in the API route to store properties.
-- **Rationale**: Allows rapid development and testing without database setup, with a clear path to replace with a database later.
+- **Implementation**: Created Prisma schema with Property, Transaction, Repair, and Tenant models.
+- **Rationale**: Provides a simple, file-based database that's easy to set up and maintain, with proper type safety and query capabilities.

 ## UI Components

-### Decision: Use Tremor for UI Components
+### Decision: Standardize on shadcn/ui for UI Components
 - **Context**: Need a modern, responsive UI with minimal custom CSS.
-- **Decision**: Implement Tremor components for UI elements.
+- **Decision**: Implement shadcn/ui components for UI elements.
-- **Implementation**: Used Tremor components (Card, Table, Button, etc.) throughout the application.
+- **Implementation**: Used shadcn/ui components (Card, Table, Button, Form, etc.) throughout the application.
 - **Rationale**: Provides a consistent, modern UI with minimal custom CSS and good developer experience.

+### Decision: Use Recharts for Data Visualization
+- **Context**: Need interactive charts for financial data visualization.
+- **Decision**: Implement Recharts for financial charts and graphs.
+- **Implementation**: Used Recharts in the dashboard for income, expenses, and NOI visualization.
+- **Rationale**: Provides flexible, customizable charts with good performance and accessibility.

 ## Type Safety